 Sites are constantly changing.
 Remember that the same method may not work in the future.

-The good thing is that the steps above should give you a general idea of how web scraping and crawling work in JavaScript.
+The steps above should give you an idea of how web scraping and crawling work in JavaScript.

 How do I scrape an entire website?